ToddRizley/WanderList/README.md

 The respective models use Ruby to create new instances for each itinerary created.

 The application is currently querying through seeded dummy data.
-Our mission is to eventually use an active API to query live flight data.
+Our mission is to eventually use Flight Scanner's API to query live flight data.